 Here’s one more example, from my experience in golf industry marketing…

-I have a client who was recently buying $35,000 worth of TV spots from the local cable company and he wanted my opinion on his media schedule.
+I have a client who recently bought $35,000 worth of TV spots from the local cable company and he wanted my opinion on his media schedule.
 So I took a quick glance and saw, right off the bat, a whole bunch of time slots during daytime shows that skew heavily toward women.

 How much golf equipment do you think women buy?
 How many golfers do you think are sitting around during the day watching “Psycho Coupon Horders?”